 Age 18 is perhaps one of the most important ages for any person.
 Everyone automatically becomes an emancipated adult under Colorado law.
 Parents may want to consider guardianship if their son or daughter is not able to make decisions for themselves.
 It is important to know that emancipation is automatic unless the parent purposefully goes through a legal process to get guardianship.

-DDD-funded services are available for adults, age 18 and older (e.g. Comprehensive Services and Supported Living Services).
+DDD-funded services are available for adults, age 18 and older (e.g. Developmental Disability waiver services and Supported Living Services).
 However, unlike public education, DD services are not an entitlement.
 There may be waiting lists for services.
 When services are available, they can be provided in combination with (but not duplicate) a school program and Vocational Rehabilitation (VR) services.

 If the student is enrolled in the Children’s Extensive Support program or the Children’s HCBS program, these services end at age 18.